 Eggshell – Also low-sheen but more durable and easy to clean than matte & flat paints.
 Its “soft glow casts colours beautifully.”

 Pearl – A medium gloss with high durability for high-traffic areas and mildew resistance for high-humidity rooms.

 Satin – Has higher gloss than eggshell while offering better stain resistance and durability.
 Good for highlighting architectural details.

 Gloss (Semi and High) – Luminous look that creates dimension on millwork, trim, and doors.
 Highly durable, stain-resistant, and creates a stunning look.

 Pick the Right Paint Sheen for Your Project

-- Baseboards, Window & Door Casing, Crown & Doors: Pearl or Satin Finish – Semi gloss used to be the go to for trim paint but now most people think it’s a bit too shiny.
+- Baseboards, Window & Door Casing, Crown & Doors: Pearl or Satin Finish – semi-gloss used to be the go-to for trim paint but now some people find it’s a bit too shiny.
 Pearl or a satin has the perfect amount of sheen to allow washability.

 - Walls have two options:

 - Matte finish – it’s very important to use a high quality matte finish product to ensure you get a washable finish.
 The bonus of a matte vs eggshell is that it hides more imperfections—great for large walls!